 The transfer of MOSH and MOAH to foodstuffs can be prevented or slowed down with a suitable packaging concept with barrier effect.
 This goal is achieved by influencing solubility and diffusion of MOSH and MOAH.
 Solubility of harmful substances has to be prevented, and diffusion speed has to be reduced (or prevented).

-“Extomine® BM - EM 50%” was developed in cooperation with BASF based on an aqueous acrylate dispersion (Epotal®), and can be used in paper and board by classical means of application, but also by printing or spraying.
+“Extomine® BM - EM 52%" was developed in cooperation with BASF based on an aqueous acrylate dispersion and can be used in paper and board by classical means of application, but also by printing or spraying.